 4. 1 Chronicles 17-29 The house of God

 As a stimulus for reading these genealogies I would like to quote something from a comment on 1 Chronicles that has encouraged me: ‘Reading the Chronicles takes some perseverance.
 The introduction to the genealogies at the beginning of this Bible book can easily reduce our interest.
-But whoever possesses a little energy and enter into this ‘treasure room’ with prayer will come out again with a hymn of praise.’
-(H. Rossier, ‘The Scroll of the Book’, the books of Chronicles I.)
+But whoever possesses a little energy and enters into this ‘treasure room’ with prayer will come out again with a hymn of praise.’
+(H. Rossier, ‘The Scroll of the Book’, the books of the Chronicles I.)

-The names mentioned are of great value, because they often contain a message in their meaning (Heb 7:1-2).
+The names mentioned are of great value, because they often contain a message in their meaning (cf. Heb 7:1-2).
 Here is a gold mine for the zealous researcher.
 Using a search program and dictionaries of biblical names, many lessons can be learned here.
 With a few exceptions, this comment leaves the research for the meaning of the names to the reader.

 Just one more general remark about the genealogies we encounter here, and elsewhere in the Bible.
 Paul warns Timothy not to pay “attention to myths and endless genealogies” (1Tim 1:4).
 It will be clear that Paul does not mean the genealogies we encounter in the Bible, for they belong to the inspired Word of God (2Tim 3:16).

 The genealogies that Paul mentions in his first letter to Timothy and against which he warns are lists of data originating from the human spirit.
 They do not come from the Spirit of God.
 The word ‘genealogy’ means ‘a doctrine about origin’.
 What the Jews are concerned with are theories about the origins of angels and the families they are supposed to have.
-This has nothing to do with the Bible, but with being busy mystical (Col 2:18).
+This has nothing to do with the Bible, but with being busy about mystical things (Col 2:18).